-Do I actually know anything about how one is “supposed” to write a book review?
+Do I actually know anything about how one is “supposed” to go about reviewing books?
 Absolutely not.
 But I like doing them anyway, and here’s why.

 Since my memory isn’t that great, I take a lot of notes as I’m reading a book that I intend to review.
 The notes might consist of quotes, ideas, or opinions.
 Taking notes helps me to better absorb the book’s message, and putting those notes together into a coherent review helps deepen that understanding.
 Overall I think I usually get more out of a book I’m reading to review than one I’m not.